norseghost/norseghost.github.io/_guides/a-nerds-guide-to-writing-papers-for-au.md

 - I set 1 inch margins with the geometry package, as a personal preference.
 - I set the language to danish using babel, to ensure proper quoting and hyphenation.
-- Font encoding to T1 ##FIXME WHAT IS THIS FOR
+- Font encoding to T1 to better handle special characters such as æ-ø-å.
-- UTF-8 input encoding, to use special characters natively
+- UTF-8 input encoding
 - the csquotes package supplies typographically correct quotations instead of backticks and apostrophes.
 - The BibLaTeX package takes care of citations.
     - the biber backend is more powerful than standard biblatex